mjansen4857/pathplanner/Writerside/topics/pplib-Create-a-Path-On-the-fly.md

         new Pose2d(5.0, 3.0, Rotation2d.fromDegrees(90))
 );

+PathConstraints constraints = new PathConstraints(3.0, 3.0, 2 * Math.PI, 4 * Math.PI); // The constraints for this path.
+If using a differential drivetrain, the angular constraints have no effect.
+// PathConstraints constraints = PathConstraints.unlimitedConstraints(12.0); // You can also use unlimited constraints, only limited by motor torque and nominal battery voltage

 // Create the path using the waypoints created above PathPlannerPath path = new PathPlannerPath(
         waypoints,
-        new PathConstraints(3.0, 3.0, 2 * Math.PI, 4 * Math.PI), // The constraints for this path.
-If using a differential drivetrain, the angular constraints have no effect.
+        constraints,
         null, // The ideal starting state, this is only relevant for pre-planned paths, so can be null for on-the-fly paths. new GoalEndState(0.0, Rotation2d.fromDegrees(-90)) // Goal end state.
 You can set a holonomic rotation here.
 If using a differential drivetrain, the rotation will have no effect.
 );